contensis/docs-management-dotnet/key-concepts/entry-new.md

 // Create a new Movie entry for french var movie = movieDbProject.Entries.New("movie", "fr-FR", "ff1c8adf-2bd7-4ebe-88b2-37ce280d89f8");
 ```

 ---

-## New with content type, language and Guid id
+## New with content type, language and Guid

 Creates a new entry based on a content type id, language and by providing the id for the entry.

 ### Syntax